Koki-Yamaguchi/koki-yamaguchi.github.io/_posts/2021-11-29-life-in-the-fast-lane.md

 tags: ["idiom"]
 ---

-I like to read English song lyrics, because they often contain interestring slang terms and beautiful poetic expressions.
+I like to read English song lyrics, because they often contain interesting slang terms and beautiful poetic expressions.
 However, I sometimes find it difficult to tell the difference between expressions written poetically by the artists themselves and those that are commonly used figuratively in conversation.

 Here's a quote from the lyrics of the song called *Ferrari* by one of my favorite artists, Bebe Rexha: